Classical and Quantum Mechanics via Lie algebras: The hydrogen atom

 one simply replaces the derivatives with $\partial_\mu - iqA_\mu$ where the zeroth component of $A$ gives the Coulomb potential and the spatial $\mathbf{A}$ components contain the magnetic field via $B = \Nabla\times \mathbf{A}$; the parameter $q$ is interpreted as the charge.
 We obtain

 where $\gamma\cdot A=\gamma^\mu A_\mu$.

 The effect of having the fully relativistic coupling terms is that there is a coupling between the spin of the electron and the orbital angular momentum of the electron.
-The additional coupling terms in the Hamiltonian are called {\bfi{spin-orbit coupling} terms}.
+The additional coupling terms in the Hamiltonian are called {\bfi{spin-orbit coupling} terms}. \at{expand: intrinsic and orbital angular momentum (which remained distinct in the non-relativistic case) cannot be invariantly distinguished in the relativistic case.}

 Due to the coupling the separate $SO(3)$ of the spin gets destroyed; without coupling there is a rotational symmetry group acting separately on the orbit and on the spin and due to the coupling, the two rotational symmetries are no longer independent.
 The angular momentum $\mathbf{L}$ and the spin $\mathbf{S}$ are no longer separately conserved in magnitude, but $(\mathbf{L}+\mathbf{S})^2$ is constant.
 The symmetry group of the relativistic hydrogen atom is therefore $SO(4)$.
 The spectrum that is observed is called the {\bfi{fine structure spectrum}}.

 Going even further and treating the hydrogen atom with quantum field theory results in a further breakdown of the symmetry to the group $SO(3)$.
-The group $SO(4)$ is isomorphic\footnote{This isomorphism is proved along the same lines displayed in Section \ref{s.rot}; first one proves $so(4)\cong so(3)\oplus so(3)$ and then notes that $so(4)$ is connected.} to $SO(3)\times SO(3)$ and corrections from quantum field theory break it down to the diagonal subgroup $SO(3)$.
+The group $SO(4)$ is isomorphic to $SO(3)\times SO(3)$ (see Section \ref{s.conn4}) and corrections from quantum field theory break it down to the diagonal subgroup $SO(3)$.
 The observed spectrum is called the {\bf \idx{hyperfine structure spectrum}}.